 Not knowing what was going on down on the second floor, I slept well in my Eastlake carved bed.
 I fell asleep looking up at the Victorian light fixture and decorated ceiling and the only thing I heard was the train whistle at dawn.
 Yes, the floors creaked and I could hear guests late at night on the elegant open stairway, but I couldn’t say anything felt or sounded like a ghost.
 Had I ventured to read the room’s “Ghost Diary, “ I might have had a less comfortable night!

 The hotel is bustling in train season and is filled with busloads of tourists.
-Attentive staff ensure that guests and their luggage stay together and that everyone finds the dining room down a hall left of the lobby.
-But perhaps in a less busy time, when all is quiet, one will encounter signs of a Strater ghost.
+The attentive staff ensures that guests and their luggage stay together and that everyone finds the dining room down a hall left of the lobby.
+While the Durango & Silverton Railroad has special runs and events year-around, perhaps in a less busy time, when all is quiet, one will encounter signs of a Strater ghost.

 This experience was part of a Grand Circle tour provided by Southwest Adventure Tours and hosted by the members of the Grand Circle Association.
 While this has not influenced this content, the writer believes in full disclosure of all potential conflicts of interest.